 Gain experience and think niche

 Expert-level experience is essential for a career in consulting.
 If you are serious about starting a consulting business you will need to find a way of first building a track record.
 You can’t provide consultancy solely based on your knowledge; you need to have field experience for better understanding.
 Whatever you have been doing for a job, think about what elements could be valuable to other businesses in your sector?
-In some cases it will be directly related to your role, for example: for example hospitality management, accountancy, engineering.
+In some cases it will be directly related to your role, for example: for example hospitality and hotel management, accountancy, engineering.
 Or you may be able to focus on an element of your role, for example, vegan food menus, accounting for non-profits, and food-factory engineering.
 The more niche you can position your consultancy offering the more attractive and valuable you will be to your target audience.

 Polish your credentials